Abid-Hasan/nc-notes-app-CLI/Readme.md

 # Notes-App (CLI)

-## A simple command line app built with Node.js to Save, Read, Remove notes.
+## A command-line app built with Node.js to save, read and remove notes.

 ### How to use: